Proper Burn Practices: Best Woods To Use in Your Fireplace

-One of the biggest causes of a smoky fireplace has to do with what type of wood you’re burning and how you’re burning it.
+One of the biggest causes of a smoky fireplace has to do with what type of wood you’re burning – and how you’re burning it.
 Because of this, we recommend burning only seasoned firewood in your fireplace, stove, or insert.

 As a general rule, the only thing you should be burning in your fireplace is dry, well-seasoned wood that has been properly split.
 How can you tell if your wood is seasoned or not?
-When purchasing, we advise keeping an eye out for pieces that are darker in color, shorter in length, have cracked ends, smells older/mustier, and sounds hollow when smacked against another piece.
+When purchasing, we advise keeping an eye out for pieces that are darker in color, shorter in length, have cracked ends, smells older/mustier, and sound hollow when smacked against another piece.

-Or, if you want to play it completely safe, purchase a moisture meter and test your wood out that way!
-If it has a moisture content somewhere between 15% – 25% you should be good to go.
+Or, if you want to play it completely safe, purchase a moisture meter and test your wood out that way.
+If it has a moisture content somewhere between 15-25% you should be good to go.

 Looking to season your own wood?
 Follow these guidelines: